-- DHS provides a written response informing that there is no recovery to pursue if any of the following conditions are met:
+- The department provides a written response informing you that there is no recovery to pursue.

 - If your request is extremely time sensitive, please provide a detailed explanation to justify TPL reviewing the request ahead of others already in the queue.
-Send that explanation to the following email: TPL-Casualty@pa.gov
+Send that explanation to the following email address: TPL-Casualty@pa.gov

 - If it is determined to be very time sensitive, TPL staff will acknowledge your request via email and the request will be given immediate attention.

 - If TPL staff determines the request does not merit immediate attention, the request will be passed on for routine processing.
 You will receive an email response reporting this action.

 - Once a request is reviewed and a case is opened, it is assigned to an Agent or Investigator (A/I).
 The assigned A/I is the official contact on the case and all future inquiries regarding the case should be directed to them.

 - Should the case change hands because of staff turnover, TPL will notify you by letter of the new worker assigned to your case.

 - The assigned A/I sends the requestor a subrogation letter, and if necessary also requests any additional details needed to proceed.
 If you have any inquiries related to your request, please contact the A/I and reference the Client Information System (CIS) number (TPL assigned case number, which is actually your client’s Medical Assistance recipient identification number) and DOI.
 After all necessary details have been received, the A/I will submit a request for a SOC to be created.